csswizardry/csswizardry.github.com/core-web-vitals-on-ios.md

 ## Core Web Vitals Come to Safari

-Apple announced that Largest Contentful Paint and Interaction to Next Paint would be coming to Safari as part of [the Interop 2025 project](https://webkit.org/blog/16458/announcing-interop-2025/)!
+Apple announced that Largest Contentful Paint and Interaction to Next Paint will be coming to Safari as part of [the Interop 2025 project](https://webkit.org/blog/16458/announcing-interop-2025/)!
 This means that we can begin tracking and instrumenting two of the three Core Web Vitals before the end of the year!